What Are Quality Standards?

 - Ensuring that internal processes are defined and controlled

 For businesses: Standards are important to the bottom line of every organization.
-The most successful companies recognize standards as business tools that should be managed right alongside their quality, safety, intellectual property, and environmental policies.
-Standardization leads to lower costs by reducing redundancy, minimizing errors, and reducing time to market.
+Successful companies recognize standards as business tools that should be managed alongside quality, safety, intellectual property, and environmental policies.
+Standardization leads to lower costs by reducing redundancy, minimizing errors or recalls, and reducing time to market.

-For the global economy: Businesses and organizations complying to standards helps products, services, and personnel cross borders and also ensures that products manufactured in one country can be sold and used in another.
-Trade between countries becomes easier and fairer when everyone plays by the same rule book.
+For the global economy: Businesses and organizations complying to quality standards helps products, services, and personnel cross borders and also ensures that products manufactured in one country can be sold and used in another.